Bodyguard banner

 • First aid and CPR

-• Firearms training (if applicable and licensed)
+• Firearms training (if required and legally permissible)

 • Surveillance and counter-surveillance